edemaine/comingle/README.md

   or key web pages being discussed.
   * Anyone joining late instantly has access to this state, enabling them to catch up without others telling them what tools to open.
+  * You can return to a room days or weeks later and pick up where you left off.
 * Comingle can be the **glue** that binds together all of the disparate web apps you want to use in your meeting
   (even for small meetings with a single room).